Herzog von Württemberg Dragoons

 - black tricorne (no lace) with a black cockade (attached with a silver clip) and red and silver pompoms

-Drummers of the regiments wore the same uniform as the troopers but decorated on the seams with a braid at the livery of Württemberg (white braid bordered by 2 outer red braids and 2 inner yellow braids, with a ventral pattern of red and black decorations).
+Drummers of the regiments wore the same uniform as the troopers but decorated around the lapels and the edges of the front, the rear, the side waist slit, the pocket flaps, the cuffs and the shoulders with a braid at the livery of Württemberg (white braid bordered by 2 outer red braids and 2 inner yellow braids, with a ventral pattern of red and black decorations).

 Standards were made of damask.
 They were swallow-tailed and measured some 50 cm along the pole, 65 cm from the pole to the extremity of a point and 50 cm from the pole to the centre of the indentation.
 The cords and knots were of silver threads.
 The pole of the standard was a tournament lance (same colour as the field of the standard) reinforced with iron hinges.
 The golden spearhead wore the crowned monogram of Frédéric (FR).